thinklikeacto/python-starter-kit/README.md

    cp .env.example .env
    ```

-5. Start the services using Docker Compose:
+5. Start the services using Docker Compose (optional):
    ```bash
    docker-compose up -d
    ```
+   Or ensure your local PostgreSQL and MongoDB services are running.

 6. Run database migrations:
    ```bash